AMReX-Astro/Castro/docs_new/source/CastroUserGuide.rst

    completely inside of the surrounding burn operations.

-   Note that the source terms are already applied to in this step, with a full :math:`\Delta t`—this will be corrected later.
+   Note that the source terms are already applied to in this step, with a full :math:`tt`—this will be corrected later.

 #. [strang:hydro] *Construct the hydro update* []